devplayer0/fyp/report.md

 [@libopencm3].
-While it doesn't provide a high-level HAL or implement helpers to support all of the peripherals exposed by the STM32F407, almost all of the hardware registers are defined and a `make`-based build template is available (`libopencm3-template`).
+While it doesn't provide a high-level HAL or implement helpers to support all of the peripherals exposed by the STM32F407, almost all of the hardware registers are defined and a `make`-based build template is available (`libopencm3-template`). `libopencm3`'s only dependency is an `arm-none-eabi` toolchain.
 The source tree for the helper code is located at `app/perfgrade/build/`.
 Each of the important components will be described in their own section.